juliusHuelsmann/st/README.md

+### Patches

 The `Alpha Focus Highlight` and the `Vim Browse` patches of the `suckless` `simple terminal` are developped in this repository.
 `Vim Browse` adds history-functionality to the terminal, and allows to -- among other things -- select, yank, search it via keyboard using vim-like motions and operations.
 Branch: `plainVimPatchV1`.
 The `Alpha Focus Highlight` patch applies transparency to the configured background, and allows to use different transparency levels and background colors for focused and unfocused windows.
 This patch requires a running X composite manager.
 Branch: `plainAlphaPatchV1`.

 Both the `Vim Browse` and the `Alpha Focus Highlight` patches are applied to the `master` branch, together with a set of other patches (currently `xresources`, `externalPipe`) and adapted configuration files.